 AIR’s Mission is to implement educational programs and agro-forestry methods in Central America in order to protect water sources, prevent mudslides, reduce erosion, prevent lung disease and provide more nutritious crops, while protecting the Earth.

-One of the students from that first trip visited Dr. Hallum after graduating and suggested that they form their own organization.
-“It was just the catalyst that I needed, and we immediately went to a restaurant near Stetson and came up with the ambitious name, “Alliance for International Reforestation,” with the handy “AIR” acronym.”
+It was not long after their first trip to Guatemala that a student suggested to Dr. Hallum that they form an organization.
+“It was just the catalyst that I needed so we came up with the ambitious name, “Alliance for International Reforestation,” with the handy “AIR” acronym.”
 They had a luncheon with a few people they thought would be interested—including an environmental philanthropist who shared the vision then—and still does.
 She gave the first substantial gift and Anne returned to Guatemala to hire the staff one by one.
-The former student soon left AIR for other projects, but Anne persevered, as doors providentially opened for AIR’s work to flourish in the mountain communities of central Guatemala.

 Anne met AIR’s first Director Christopher Wunderlich in a chance conversation in Antigua: Chris had an education in agro-forestry and was looking for meaningful work in Guatemala when he met Anne, who was looking for a Director.
 Chris worked for AIR for over five years and in the early 1990s, he established dozens of tree nurseries and the five-year farmer training program.
 Chris’s approach of “community-based reforestation” was innovative at the time, but now is the norm for Sustainability projects worldwide—and AIR has over twenty years of successful projects!
 Together, Chris and Anne hired the outstanding Guatemalan professionals who now run the organization in Guatemala.